fent/chrome-options/README.md

 * `options` - List of options.

 ### `chrome.options.addTab(name, [description], options)`
-* `String` - `name` - Name of the tab.
+* `string` - `name` - Name of the tab.
 Will be prepended along with "." to each option's name that's displayed under this tab.
-* `String` - `description` - Will be placed on top of the page when tab is viewed.
+* `string` - `description` - Will be placed on top of the page when tab is viewed.
 * `Array.<Object>` - `options` - List of options.

 Options all can have the following properties.

-* `String` - `type` - What type of option this is.
+* `string` - `type` - What type of option this is.
 Defaults to "checkbox".
-* `String` - `name` - Required.
+* `string` - `name` - Required.
 What to save the key as.
 Also used as class name to add to field containers, in case you'd like to style it further.
-* `String` - `description`
+* `string` - `description`
-* `String` - `preview` - A preview image.
+* `string` - `preview` - A preview image.
 Represents the extension of the image, example "png".
 If this is used, the image must be placed in a `previews` folder where `options.html` is, and named the name as this option's key, which is its name prepended by tab name if any.
 * `Object` - `default` - Default value.
-* `Boolean` - `disabled` - The field can be disabled, for whatever reason...
+* `boolean` - `disabled` - The field can be disabled, for whatever reason...
-* `Boolean` - `singleline` - If you'd like to position the label and the field on the same line, instead of the default multiline layout.
+* `boolean` - `singleline` - If you'd like to position the label and the field on the same line, instead of the default multiline layout.
 * `Function` - `validate` - Will be given the new value of the field, will only save if it returns `true`.